giorno420/giorno420/README.md

     <h1 align="center" >My profile</h1>
     <br>
     <div align="left">
-   Hey I'm Giorno, I like programming, coding Minecraft plugins in Python (no im not insane), and playing games.
-I'm mostly experienced with Python and I'm currently learning JavaScript.
+   Salutations.
+I'm mostly experienced with Python, Java and I'm currently learning JavaScript.
 I have a lot of experience with Discord bots and dashboards, so if you ever need one, hit me up.
     </div>
   </p>